-For a description of transaction tracking parameters, see Table 13 on page 316.
+For a description of transaction tracking parameters for the Traditional File System, see the following table.

-Table 13 Transaction Tracking Parameters
+Table 21 Transaction Tracking Parameters for The Traditional File System

 Parameter Use to Auto TTS Backout Flag = value Specify whether a server with transactional files will automatically back out of incomplete transactions when the server is restarted.
-Supported values: ON = The server backs out incomplete transactions when booting.
-OFF = The server waits for you to answer a prompt before it backs out of transactions.
-Default: ON.
-You must set this parameter in startup.ncf.
+Supported values: ON = The server backs out incomplete transactions when booting OFF = The server waits for you to answer a prompt before it backs out of transactions Default: ON You must set this parameter in the STARTUP.NCF file.
 You cannot set the parameter at the command line.
 TTS Abort Dump Flag = value Specify whether a file is created to log transactional backout data.
-Supported values: ON = The information is saved in tts\$log.err OFF = The information backed out is not saved.
-Default: OFF.
-If the parameter is set to ON, the backed-out information is written to file tt\$log.err on volume Sys.
+Supported values: ON = The information is saved in TTS\$LOG.ERR OFF = The information backed out is not saved Default: OFF If the parameter is set to ON, the backed-out information is written to file TTS\$LOG.ERR on volume SYS:.
 You can print the file or view it with a text editor.

-Maximum Transactions = number Specify how many transactions can occur at the same time.
-Supported values: 100 to 10000.
-Default: 10000.
-TTS UnWritten Cache Wait Time = time Specify how long a block of transactional data can be held in memory.
-Supported values: 11 seconds to 10 minutes 59.1 seconds.
-Default: 1 minute 5.9 seconds.
-Some blocks of transactional data wait for other transactional blocks to be written first.
+Parameter Use to TTS UnWritten Cache Wait Time = time Specify how long a block of transactional data can be held in memory.
+Supported values: 11 seconds to 10 minutes 59.1 seconds Default: 1 minute 5.9 seconds Some blocks of transactional data wait for other transactional blocks to be written first.
 If one of these blocks reaches its maximum time limit, other write requests are held up and this block is written to disk.

-Parameter Use to TTS Backout File Truncation Wait Time = time Specify how long allocated blocks remain available for the TTS backout file when these blocks are not in use.
-Supported values: 1 minute 5.9 seconds to 1 day 2 hours 21 minutes 51.3 seconds.
-Default: 59 minutes 19.2 seconds.
+TTS Backout File Truncation Wait Time = time Specify how long allocated blocks remain available for the TTS backout file when these blocks are not in use.
+Supported values: 1 minute 5.9 seconds to 1 day 2 hours 21 minutes 51.3 seconds Default: 59 minutes 19.2 seconds